 Let’s say growing up in school you were always taught 1+2 = 5, you would learn that to be true, even though it is incorrect.
-Though time, other sources of information would eventually dispel that mathematic falsehood.
+Through time, other sources of information would eventually dispel that mathematic falsehood.
 In the same way, a traumatic experience can teach us to believe misinformation about ourselves and the world.
 These are called negative core beliefs.
-Incorrect lessons from trauma can also be proven untrue though time and work with a therapist.
+Incorrect lessons from trauma can also be proven untrue through time and work with a therapist.

-For Example, physical trauma like a car accident may teach us to believe that our physical safety will always be in jeopardy.
+For example, physical trauma like a car accident may teach us to believe that our physical safety will always be in jeopardy.
 Emotional trauma like abandonment might teach us to believe that people will always leave us.

 Common Negative Self Beliefs as a Result of Trauma